Calgary 2025

 Discussion led by: Kevin Kerr, Partner, Blake, Cassel’s & Grayson LLP

-9:20 am Panel discussion: Investor perspectives on Canadian energy.
-2024 has seen increased M&A activity in the energy sector, driven by companies seeking to achieve scale.
+Panel discussion: Investor perspectives on Canadian energy.
+2024 saw increased M&A activity in the energy sector, driven by companies seeking to achieve scale.
 Stability on crude pricing has supported deals.
 The gas side of the market has been hobbled by price volatility and doubts over future demand and the speed of LNG build-out.
 In 2023, Alberta accounted for more than 92% of Canada’s overall growth in renewable energy and storage capacity, with projects representing $33 billion of investment.
-Following the lifting of the Alberta government’s moratorium on new, large wind and solar electricity projects, investment has yet to return as companies choose instead to invest in other provinces, including Québec, B.C.
-Hydro, Ontario and SaskPower.
-With a pro energy Trump administration is set to take office in early 2025, and a change of federal leadership expected in 2025, will Canada become more attractive to foreign capital?
+Following the lifting of the Alberta government’s moratorium on new, large wind and solar electricity projects, investment has yet to return as companies choose instead to invest in other provinces.
+With a change of federal leadership in 2025, will Canada become more attractive to foreign capital?
 The panel will provide investor perspectives on Canadian energy going forward.

 • Speakers tbc